Sanceph 125mg Suspension 30ml

 Contraindications

-- If you are allergic to cephalexin or any other ingredients of Sanceph Suspension.
+- If your child is allergic to cephalexin or any other ingredients of Sanceph Suspension.

-- If you are allergic to a similar class of antibiotics called cephalosporins.
+- If your child is allergic to a similar class of antibiotics called cephalosporins.

-- If you are suffering from a hereditary condition called porphyria.
+- If your child is suffering from a hereditary condition called porphyria.

 Side effects